skyreflectedinmirrors/CentralScrutinzer-bot/README.md

 Syntax:
 S: help
-B: [domains]/[command]/[anything]  (With domains specified, the bot will return the list of valid domains.
+B: [domains]/[command]/[anything] -- With domains specified, the bot will return the list of valid domains.
 If a command is specified, the bot will tell you more about it.
 For any other text, the generic help message is returned)

 ###Print
 Return a list of black/whitelisted channels for a given domain and (optional) id filter

 Syntax:
 S: print [whitelist]/[blacklist]
-B: domain (the domain to use)
+B: domain -- the domain to use
-filter (optional, regex is also accepted)
+filter -- optional, regex is also accepted

 Examples:
 S: print whitelist